cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 So far in this tutorial, we have been saving data to the "ephemeral" data source, but now it is time to save the data long-term!
 Ephemeral means temporary, and it disappears when the Docker containers are restarted, but the [`@cardstack/git`](https://github.com/cardstack/cardstack/tree/master/packages/git) plugin can save the Card data to a git repository on your hard drive, or even a remote repository like on GitHub.

-With these commands below, we will create a new git repository to hold the data, and get it set up to work with our movielist app.
+With these commands below, we will create a new git repository to hold the data, and get it set up to work with our movie app.
 Be sure to run these outside of your `project-template` directory.

 ``` bash
 cd .. # to get out of the project directory